YijinHuang/BBR-Net/README.md

 ### Overview
 ![Picture1](./img/pipeline.png)

 Our proposed BBR-net and pipeline aims to refine coarsely-annotated dataset for object detection.
 In the paper, we present its application in hemorrhage detection in fundus images.
-Also, this approach can be extended to most of object detection tasks, especially tiny lesion detection task.
+Also, this approach works well in most of object detection tasks, especially tiny lesion detection task.